ViaCZT/AndroidApp_Echo361/items/report.md

 ## Summary of Known Errors and Bugs

 1. Bug 1: When searching for a student to chat with, the search function does not support searching for pure numbers.
 For example, you cannot search "2" or "2100" for the given account (comp2100@anu.au), because we assume that names are made up of letters only and that other symbols such as numbers, punctuations, etc. will be ignored.
-So, you can search "comp" or "comp2100" or "com" etc. for this account.
+Alternatively, you can search "comp" or "comp2100" or "com" etc. for this account.

 ## Testing Summary